Elephant and Castle

 Southwark Council tendered to appoint an independent business and relocation advisor and appointed Tree Shepherd in June 2017.
 The role of the advisor is to support traders affected by Delancey’s planned redevelopment of the shopping centre to prepare to move out of their current premises and find new premises in the surrounding area.

-What is Tree Shepherd?
+Who are Tree Shepherd?

 Tree Shepherd is a not-for-profit limited company by guarantee.
 The company works in communities to help people create new opportunities and supporting businesses facing the pressures of change.
 They work with small businesses to help them grow their confidence, share ideas and knowledge, set up businesses, trade together and ultimately employ other people.